-The February 2 SBW meeting will be under the direction of the Foundation Committee.
+The July 6, 2017, SBW meeting will be under the direction of the Issues Management Committee, Jessica Buesing, chair.

-Members, please let your caller know if you plan to attend.
+Members, please let your caller know no later than Tuesday prior to the meeting if you plan to attend.
+We must have an accurate count!
 If you would like to visit a Sedalia Business Women’s meeting, please send an email to firstname.lastname@example.org no later than the Monday prior to the meeting.
 We welcome visitors!
 For a meeting schedule visit our Calendar page.

 Interested in making a donation?
 Click on the “Donate” button on the top right side of this page.
 Visit our Donations page for more information.
 Thank you!

-To help women going back to college through the use of our scholarships that Sedalia Business Women award to women who apply for the scholarships and win them.
-To keep promoting our scholarships on social media and in the newspaper.
+- Empower Women through education by using the scholarships that the Sedalia Business Women award each year to help them attend college.
+Also keep promoting our scholarships on social media as well as in the newspaper.

-Support both local and state Foundation.
+- Support both local and state Foundations.
 We also need to continue to support our non-for profit organizations in our community through special projects.

 - I would like to keep “Pay it Forward.”
 Instead of just sponsoring one non-profit organization, each month, I would like for us to bring items for the non-profit that is designated for that month.
 The non-profits that I would like to support are Child Safe, CASA, Literacy Counsel, Open Door, Show-Me Christian Youth Home, Meals on Wheels, and Activity Builders for Children.